ML2Health/ML2ClinicalTrials/AI4Trial/README.md

 ## 🚀 Installation

-you can install the remaining dependencies for our package by executing:
+You can install the remaining dependencies for our package by executing:
 ```
 pip install -r requirements.txt
 ```
-Please note, our package has been tested and confirmed to work with Python 3.8.
+Please note, our package has been tested and confirmed to work with Python 3.7.
 We recommend using this version to ensure compatibility and optimal performance.

+## Download

+Download the relevant supporting documents in the [link](https://zjueducn-my.sharepoint.com/:f:/g/personal/yaojunhu_zju_edu_cn/EsgIPd3QyjVMipw6tkPv3hoBRk83HqO4X_laZhf6nD87IA?e=0O8fFi).

 ## 💻 Usage (3 lines of code)